Interpretable Depression Detection from Social Media Text Using LLM-Derived Embeddings: Introduction

 Mental health disorders such as depression affect hundreds of millions of individuals worldwide, with many cases remaining undiagnosed or untreated due to social stigma, cost, or lack of access to care.
 As individuals increasingly express their thoughts and emotions on social media, these platforms have become a valuable source of real-time data for assessing psychological well-being.
 Automatic detection of depressive language from social media posts can be a promising tool for large-scale, low-cost mental health screening and intervention.
 Prior approaches to depression classification have typically relied on two types of features: psycholinguistic markers and text embeddings derived from pretrained language models.
 While psycholinguistic features such as those derived from the Linguistic Inquiry and Word Count (LIWC) lexicon offer interpretability, they are limited in expressiveness.
 On the other hand, traditional sentence embeddings capture rich semantic information but may lack the specific affective cues that are critical for mental health prediction tasks.

 In this work, we propose a novel prompt-based embedding approach that makes use of the reasoning capabilities of LLMs to produce embeddings with more interpretability and semantic richness.
 Instead of directly embedding the raw input text, we prompt an LLM with a mental health-oriented question and feed it with users' social media post.
 We then extract embedding from this LLM summary using a sentence encoder and use it as input to classifiers.
 This method induces reasoning by forcing the LLM to generate a semantically enriched interpretation beyond surface-level syntax.
 It also reduces noise by allowing the LLM to filter irrelevant information.
 Moreover, it enhances interpretability by producing intermediate summaries that can be shown to clinicians as part of an intervention or diagnosis.
-We evaluate our approach on five social media-based depression datasets and find that LLM-derived summary embeddings improve predictive performance compared to models using raw text embeddings.
+We evaluate our approach on five social media-based depression datasets and find that LLM-derived summary embeddings, while not consistently superior, often enhance predictive performance over models using raw text embeddings in supervised tasks, and outperform a pre-trained large language model in ordinal multi-class classification.

 The remainder of this paper is organized as follows.
 Section~\ref{section2} presents a review of related work, including traditional text-based approaches for mental health prediction from social media and recent applications of large language models in this domain.
 Section~\ref{section3} introduces our methodology, including data preprocessing, feature extraction using text embeddings and psycholinguistic features, and the generation of LLM-based summary embeddings.
 Section~\ref{section4} reports experimental results across three classification tasks: binary depression classification, depression severity classification, and differential diagnosis among depression, anxiety, and PTSD.
 Finally, Section~\ref{section5} concludes the paper with a discussion of key findings and future directions.